formlio/forml/docs/project.rst

 Component Structure
 -------------------

-ForML projects are essentially standard :doc:`Setuptools <setuptools:setuptools>`-based python packages organized in a way to allow ForML to identify its *principal components* and to operate its :ref:`life cycle <lifecycle>`.
+ForML projects are organized as usual python projects accompanied with a :pep:`621` compliant :file:`pyproject.toml`.
+They are structured in a way to allow ForML identifying its *principal components* and to operate its :ref:`life cycle <lifecycle>`.

 The framework adopts the `Convention over Configuration
 <https://en.wikipedia.org/wiki/Convention_over_configuration>`_ approach for